t-d-k/LibreCrypt/docs/FAQ.md

 <a name="gy"></a>

-*Q: What is the difference between the main DoxBox/DoxBox Explorer release and the PortableApps.com version?*
+*Q: What is the difference between the main LibreCrypt/LibreCrypt Explorer release and the PortableApps.com version?*

 *A:*
-The PortableApps.com version is identical to the main DoxBox/DoxBox Explorer release, but includes an additional:
+The PortableApps.com version is identical to the main LibreCrypt/LibreCrypt Explorer release, but includes an additional:

-* "Launcher" executable, which simply starts DoxBox.exe/DoxBoxExplorer.exe
+* "Launcher" executable, which simply starts LibreCrypt.exe/LibreCryptExplorer.exe
 * Directory structure required to integrate it into the PortableApps.com menu software.
 * Configuration files required to integrate it into the PortableApps.com menu software.

-Further, the installer has been created using the PortableApps.com installer-creator software instead of the standard DoxBox innosetup installer, and the translation source files (".po" files, which aren't needed to use the software) have been removed.
+Further, the installer has been created using the PortableApps.com installer-creator software instead of the standard LibreCrypt innosetup installer, and the translation source files (".po" files, which aren't needed to use the software) have been removed.

 * * *

 <a name="gz"></a>

-*Q: What is the difference between the main DoxBox/DoxBox Explorer release and the U3 version?*
+*Q: What is the difference between the main LibreCrypt/LibreCrypt Explorer release and the U3 version?*

 *A:*
-The U3 version is identical to the main DoxBox/DoxBox Explorer release with the exception that a slightly different directory structure is used to support the U3 platform, and the translation source files (".po" files, which aren't needed to use the software) have been removed.
+The U3 version is identical to the main LibreCrypt/LibreCrypt Explorer release with the exception that a slightly different directory structure is used to support the U3 platform, and the translation source files (".po" files, which aren't needed to use the software) have been removed.

 The ".u3p" file is simply a ZIP archive which has been renamed; it may be renamed to have a ".zip" file extension and uncompressed to verify its contents.